tokenized/docs/concepts-operations.md

 <a name="operation-order"></a>
 ## Order of Operations

-For a complete list of the different action types, and the applicable responses, please see the image below.
+For a complete list of the different smart contract request action types, and the applicable responses, please see the image below.

 ![Order of Operations](https://raw.githubusercontent.com/tokenized/docs/master/images/order-of-operations.svg?sanitize=true) {.frame .centered}